Calculating Values for New Fields

 Exercise 2: Assign Values Based on Another Attribute

-In this exercise, we will assign values based on the value of the maintainer attribute using the AttributeValueMapper.
+In this exercise, we will assign values based on the maintainer attribute using the AttributeValueMapper.
 The AttributeValueMapper will look up the source value of the maintainer attribute and assign the destination value (department code) to a new field.
 This will allow us to join tables to the DrinkingFountains table using the department code as the primary key.

 1. Generate Workspace